Air Fryer Recipe

 1. Preheat the air fryer to 180°C.

-4. Stir in the caster sugar.
+4. Stir through the caster sugar.

 Why this works in an air fryer